swells/notes/README.md

 ## API Overview

 The Python client library is a light-weight progressive fluent API crafted for flexibility, readability, and a low learning curve.
+An option to not use the fluent API is also provided depending on preference.

 ```python
 from mldeploy import MlDeploy, AzureActiveDirectory